Chapter Three: 2008

-Julian Assange attended the 2007 CCC congress in Berlin, where he reportedly explained his WikiLeaks project to members, "meeting Daniel Domscheit-Berg and others who would ultimately become key associates in the venture."
+Julian Assange attended the 2007 CCC congress in Berlin, where he reportedly explained his WikiLeaks project to members, several of whom became involved in the venture.
+One of those members was Daniel Berg, also sometimes called Daniel Schmitt, later known as Daniel Domscheit-Berg.
 A year later, on 27 December 2008, Assange and Domscheit-Berg appeared together on stage to deliver a widely anticipated CCC talk about WikiLeaks.

-Assange was introduced to the large CCC audience as "an investigative editor", while Domscheit-Berg (who had previously used the name Daniel Schmitt online) was now introduced as "Daniel Berger, a writer and an analyst".
+Assange was introduced to the large CCC audience as "an investigative editor", while Domscheit-Berg was introduced as "Daniel Berger, a writer and an analyst".
 Domscheit-Berg later claimed that he had become involved with Wikileaks in 2006, giving up his job as network engineer, and adopted the name "Schmitt" after his cat, Mr Schmitt.
 He said his previous life was irrelevant.

 This joint appearance may have lead some people to falsely assume they had a similar status in the organisation, especially because Assange was trying to keep media focus on WikiLeaks releases rather than the people behind WikiLeaks.
 A year later Assange was still telling journalists: "It doesn’t matter who Wikileaks is, what matters is what Wikileaks does."